-Appeal of a screening panel's dismissal of a grievance.
-Bar counsel (d)5 may appeal a decision to dismiss a grievance to a five-member panel appointed by the chair or vice chair of the respective northern or southern disciplinary board.
-6 The chair of the respective board shall be one of the five members on the panel 7 and shall serve as chair of the panel.
+- (d) Appeal of a screening panel's dismissal of a grievance.
+Bar counsel may appeal a decision to dismiss a grievance to a five-member panel appointed by the chair or vice chair of the respective northern or southern disciplinary board.
+The chair of the respective board shall be one of the five members on the panel and shall serve as chair of the panel.
 The panel shall determine whether the decision is supported by the record and is in the best interests of justice.
-Such an 8 appeal must be filed with bar counsel's office and served upon the chair of the appropriate disciplinary board within 20 days of receipt of the decision by filing 9 and serving a petition, together with the record of the matter being appealed.
-The 10 petition shall contain the name and address of the appropriate northern or southern disciplinary board chair and identify the chair as the person to whom the petition 11 must be sent.
-The chair shall issue an order advising the attorney or bar counsel of 12 when any answering or other brief is due.
-The panel shall decide the matter on the record without oral argument or appearance and shall issue a written decision.
-13
+Such an appeal must be filed with bar counsel's office and served upon the chair of the appropriate disciplinary board within 20 days of receipt of the decision by filing and serving a petition, together with the record of the matter being appealed.
+The petition shall contain the name and address of the appropriate northern or southern disciplinary board chair and identify the chair as the person to whom the petition must be sent.
+The chair shall issue an order advising the attorney or bar counsel of when any answering or other brief is due.
+The panel shall decide the matter on the record without oral argument or appearance and shall issue a written decision. - 2.
 Commencement of formal proceedings.
-Formal 2. disciplinary proceedings are commenced by bar counsel filing a written complaint in the name 14 of the state bar.
-The complaint shall be sufficiently clear and specific to inform the 15 attorney of the charges against him or her and the underlying conduct supporting the charges.
-A copy of the complaint shall be served on the attorney and it shall 16 direct that a verified response or answer be served on bar counsel within 20 days 17 of service; the original shall be filed with bar counsel's office.
-The time to respond may be extended once by the chair for not more than 20 days for good 18 cause or upon stipulation of the parties.
-In the event the attorney fails to plead, the 19 charges shall be deemed admitted; provided, however, that an attorney who fails to respond within the time provided may thereafter obtain permission of the 20 appropriate chair to do so, if failure to file is attributable to mistake, inadvertence, surprise, or excusable neglect.
-21 for disqualification, and shall be made by motion to the chair in accordance with these rules.
-In no event will a motion seeking the disqualification of a member be timely if the member has already heard, considered or ruled upon any contested matter, except as to grounds based on fraud or like illegal conduct of which the challenging party had no notice until after the contested matter was considered.
-Any challenge that is not raised in a timely manner shall be deemed waived.

-(a) Challenges to and ad hoc appointments of panel members.
+Formal disciplinary proceedings are commenced by bar counsel filing a written complaint in the name of the state bar.
+The complaint shall be sufficiently clear and specific to inform the attorney of the charges against him or her and the underlying conduct supporting the charges.
+A copy of the complaint shall be served on the attorney and it shall direct that a verified response or answer be served on bar counsel within 20 days of service; the original shall be filed with bar counsel's office.
+The time to respond may be extended once by the chair for not more than 20 days for good cause or upon stipulation of the parties.
+In the event the attorney fails to plead, the charges shall be deemed admitted; provided, however, that an attorney who fails to respond within the time provided may thereafter obtain permission of the appropriate chair to do so, if failure to file is attributable to mistake, inadvertence, surprise, or excusable neglect. - (a) Challenges to and ad hoc appointments of panel members.
 The complaint shall be served with the list of members of the appropriate disciplinary board.
 The attorney, or each if more than one, and bar counsel may exercise five peremptory challenges each to the people on the list by delivering such in writing to bar counsel on or before the date a response to the complaint is due.